+• Two weekly lectures Tu/Th 2 - 3:20pm; January 7 - March 13, 2025

+• Location: Urey 6120

-- Two weekly lectures Wed/Fri 9:30 10:50am; January 6 March 12, 2021 - Location: synchronous on zoom [930-1588-0512]; requires login from ucsd domain - lecture notes and recordings will be posted on course webpage (url: https://matisse.ucsd.edu/courses/w21-quantitative-molecular-biology/) - Class size: no enrollment limit - Targeted students: graduate and advanced undergraduate students from biophysics, biochemistry, bioengineering, bioinformatics & quantitative, systems biology - core QBIO course; satisfies elective course requirements for PHYS, BENG, BISB, MBTG
+• Class size: no enrollment limit

+- Targeted students: graduate and advanced undergraduate students in biophysics, biochemistry, bioengineering, bioinformatics, & quantitative, systems biology - core QBIO course; satisfies elective course requirements for PHYS, BENG, BISB, MBTG

-Background: This is an annual course that presents molecular biology as information processing systems in the context of cellular physiology.
-The purpose of this course is two folds: One is to introduce to students of quantitative background a very important area of molecular biology which is ripe for quantitative studies.
+Background: This is an annual course on quantitative microbiology.
+Specific content varies depending on the instructor, and I focus on molecular microbiology, presenting it as information processing systems in the context of cellular physiology.
+The goal is twofold: One is to introduce to students of quantitative background a basic area of molecular biology which is ripe for quantitative studies.
 The other is to introduce to students of biology background the power and limitation of theory and modeling, demonstrating what it would take and what it may be like to make biology quantitative.

-Scope and content: The focus of the course is on gene regulation in bacteria.
+Scope and content: The focus of the class is on gene regulation in bacteria.
 Starting from the molecular components and the physics/chemistry of their interactions, I will build up a comprehensive and quantitative approach to bacterial gene regulation including transcriptional and post-transcriptional control of individual genes, as well as feedback and stochastic effects in genetic circuits.
 They will be integrated into the control of bacterial growth and metabolism.
-Whenever possible, I will use natural examples (mostly taken from E. coli) to illustrate the principles, and to convey the immense complexity of experimental biology often underappreciated by people of quantitative background.
+Whenever possible, I will use natural examples (mostly taken from E. coli) to illustrate broader principles, and to convey the immense complexity of experimental biology often underappreciated by people of quantitative background.